suent/Carpenter.AzurePipelines/docs/features/configure-pool.md

 The default pool type to use for jobs.
 Possible values are **Private** or **Hosted**.

+### defaultPoolVMImage

+The VM Image to use when using Hosted pool type.

 ### defaultPoolName

 The pool name to use when using Private pool type.